Which underwater camera should you choose?

 Panasonic Lumix DMC-FT30

-However, it is not as good as the Fujifilm.
-This compact camera is only waterproof to 8m, which will limit it mainly to small surface snorkeling, and obviously not for scuba diving.
-Like all other cameras, it is shockproof (1.5m), low temperature (-10°) and dustproof.
-However, to my eyes, it appears less robust visually.
+However, it was not as good as the Fujifilm.
+This compact camera is waterproof only down to 8m, which limits it mainly to light surface snorkeling, and clearly not scuba diving.
+Like the other cameras, it is shockproof to 1.5m, resistant to low temperatures down to -10°C, and dustproof.
+Visually, though, it does seem less robust to me.

-To go into more detail, it has a 25-100mm f/3.9-5.7 zoom lens, which doesn’t make it very long or bright.
-It has no Wi-Fi, no GPS and only HD 1280 x 720 video at 25 frames per second.
-The photo and video quality are not known to be amazing.
-It must be said that the device is showing its age (2015).
-But since then, Panasonic has not released anything…
+To go into more detail, it has a 25-100mm f/3.9-5.7 zoom lens, so it is neither especially long nor especially bright.
+It has no Wi-Fi, no GPS, and only HD 1280 x 720 video at 25 frames per second.
+Photo and video quality are not known for being exceptional.
+To be fair, the camera was already showing its age, having launched in 2015.
+Since then, Panasonic has not really released a newer equivalent.

-In the end, I admit I added it at the end of the article, but I wouldn’t recommend it neither.
-It is now too old, outdated, and for a very small budget, you honestly should opt for the Fujifilm XP140 which is much better!
+In the end, I admit I added it at the end of the article, but today I would not really recommend it.
+It is now too old and outdated.
+For a very small budget, you were honestly better off choosing the Fujifilm XP140, which was much better.

 4. Kodak PixPro WPZ2

-Here’s a compact, rugged waterproof camera that I recently wanted to add to the list of best waterproof cameras because I think it’s a great option, especially if you don’t have a large budget (< €200).
-It’s an alternative to the other waterproof cameras mentioned above.
+Here’s a compact, rugged waterproof camera that I wanted to add to this list because I think it’s a very good option, especially if you don’t have a large budget (< €200).
+It’s an affordable alternative to the other waterproof cameras mentioned above.

-The camera has a 16 MP sensor, 4x optical zoom and can be submerged up to 15 metres.
-It is compact and very light (176g), which makes it easy to use.
-It is also listed as shockproof (2m) and dustproof.
-It has a 20-110mm f/3-6.6 zoom lens, which doesn’t really make it suitable for low light conditions.
+The camera has a 16 MP sensor, 4x optical zoom, and can be used underwater down to 15 meters.
+It is compact and very light (176g), which makes it easy to handle.
+It is also listed as shockproof to 2m and dustproof.
+Its 20-110mm f/3-6.6 zoom lens, however, does not make it especially suitable for low-light conditions.

 See the Kodak PixPro WPZ2 on Amazon

-Compared to other cameras, however, this one is pretty straightforward, with no advanced modes or special macro mode.
-It can only take photos in JPEG format, and video recording is limited to 1080p at 30 fps.
+Compared with the other cameras, however, this one is pretty straightforward, with no advanced modes and no dedicated macro mode.
+It only shoots photos in JPEG format, and video recording is limited to 1080p at 30 fps.

-It’ll set you back around €150-170, which is still a very attractive price if you’re an occasional underwater photographer.
-If you’re looking for a more sophisticated camera, the Ricoh WG-80 is a better (and more expensive) choice.
+It usually costs around €150-170, which remains a very attractive price if you only take underwater photos occasionally.
+If you’re looking for a more sophisticated camera, the Ricoh WG-80, or its newer Pentax WG-90 successor, is a better but more expensive choice.

 Camera features summary table

-Here is a table summarizing all the cameras mentioned in the article and their interesting features to look at, in our opinion.
+Here is a table summarizing all the cameras mentioned in the article and the key features we think are worth comparing.

 | -- | Olympus TG-7 | Ricoh WG-6 | Ricoh WG-80 | Kodak PixPro WPZ2 |